ramlanhadiansyah/ramlanhadiansyah/README.md

 ### Ramlan Hadiansyah

-Founder & CEO, **PT Netlink Labs Global**
-Property Broker, 13+ years — Griya Indonesia Real Estate

-Building **Netlink**, a digital identity and payments ecosystem on Polygon — combining a bio link and CV builder with an embedded crypto wallet (Netlink Pay) and the NET utility token.
+Founder & CEO, **PT Netlink Labs Global** — building **Netlink**, a digital identity and payments ecosystem on Polygon that combines a bio link and CV builder with an embedded crypto wallet (Netlink Pay) and the NET utility token.

+Runs Griya Indonesia Real Estate (13+ years) alongside, funding early-stage development.

 ---